 VSSN is an association whose members are engaged in research on the voluntary sector and volunteering, those who commission or support research and those who seek to apply research findings in their work.

-Voluntary sector studies is a multi-disciplinary field of study which is described and defined by a variety of terms but can be understood as embracing research on;
+We accept a broad understanding of voluntary sector studies which is a multi-disciplinary field of study and encompasses a variety of related terms including the third sector, nonprofit/not for profit sector, and refers to a wide range of voluntary, community and civil society organisations.
+It can be understood as embracing research on;

 - the activities and behaviour of organisations which are neither part of the state nor driven by the imperatives of the market; and

 - the activities that benefit other individuals outside of individuals’ immediate household and family.

 We pursue these aims by:

 - sponsoring a journal – the Voluntary Sector Review;

 - organising an annual research conference (in collaboration with NCVO and IVR) and other events;

 - providing face-to-face and virtual opportunities for interaction with other members;